bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/3 - complex variations/README.md

 ### Lessons learned

+By using a `List: String` or `List: Multiline`, we can basically send any value, as long as we ensure it matches the destinastion widget.\
-You can basically use this approach for any combo widget, in particular when loading models, or any value in a combo widget.
+You can use this approach for any combo widget, in particular when loading models, or any value in a combo widget.

 > [!IMPORTANT]
 > Be **very cautious** about the values you set in input: by using the Any type, we bypass the standard ComfyUI type checks, so the workflow may fail if the values are incorrect.